 Rising number of crypto investors and awareness

-The second proposal directly impacts cryptocurrency exchange since it requires such businesses to submit updated reports.
+The second proposal directly impacts cryptocurrency exchanges since it requires such businesses to submit updated reports.
 Such businesses hold client money, as well as those that manage investments.
 The proposal might impact many people considering that the number of investors in the crypto space has been on the rise recently.

 A recent study by the FCA revealed that almost 1.9 million people in the UK hold Bitcoin and other cryptocurrencies.
 Additionally, the research highlighted that awareness of digital currencies has improved by 73% this from 42% last year.